• Skip to primary navigation

 Ingredients

-• 1 pickle jar emptied of pickles but containing the original pickle brine (pickle juice).
+• 1 jar pickle juice emptied of pickles but containing the original pickle brine (pickle juice).
 My family loves Clausen pickles.

-• Use fresh cauliflower cut into small pieces.
+• 1 medium cauliflower Use fresh cauliflower cut into small pieces.
 This process is not recommended for cauliflower already spoiling.

 Instructions